-Millions of people have been directly affected by disasters, and yet the vast majority of them recover due to the resilience of human nature.
-At the same time, many of those people will develop psychological disorders such as major depression, generalized anxiety, and posttraumatic stress disorder.
+Millions of people have been directly affected by disaster and mass violence, yet the vast majority of them recover from any stress reactions they experience.
+At the same time, some survivors will develop psychological disorders such as major depression, generalized anxiety, and posttraumatic stress disorder (PTSD).
 Many more experience non-specific distress, somatic complaints and other medical health conditions.
-Studies of severe natural disasters (e.g., Armenian earthquake, mudslides in Mexico, Hurricane Andrew in the United States) show that 50% or more of those affected suffer from clinically significant distress or psychopathology.
+Risk and resilience (or protective) factors influence the impact of a disaster or mass violence on affected individuals.

 Severity of Exposure

 The amount and nature of exposure to the event is highly related to risk of future mental health problems, such that injury and life threat as well as proximity to the disaster or violence are most predictive of likelihood of distress, difficulty functioning, and potential psychological impairment, even up to 10 years after the event (1-15).